Best camera phones

 |

-An improvement upon its predecessor, this camera phone is up there with the best we've tested.
-It has blindingly fast shutter speed, great for capturing action shots, and fantastic image stabilisation keeps your photos free from blurriness.
+An improvement on its predecessor, this camera phone is up there with the best we've tested.
+It has blindingly fast shutter speed, is great for capturing action shots and has fantastic image stabilisation to keep your photos free from blurriness.

-Find out which camera we're talking about by logging in or taking a Which? trial.

 |77%